parantapa/slurm-workflows/docs/tutorials/computing-pi-qmc.md

     main()
 ```

-What happens when you run it, in order:
+What to watch for while it runs, in order:

 * a `ds-service` task queue starts on the login node;
 * one Slurm job is submitted, spanning `NUM_NODES` nodes;